-- When using the power supply port for an optical HDMI cable, connect it to the Opt.HDMI port. - When projecting images in HDCP 2.2, connect to the HDMI1 port. - This projector does not have a built-in speaker.
+- To display signals in the 18 Gbps transmission band, such as 4k60p/4:4:4, use a premium HDMI cable.
+If you use a cable that does not support it, images may not be displayed properly.
+If you experience any trouble displaying images at 18 Gbps. change the EDID setting to Normal.
+Signal-Advanced-EDID p.74 - When using the power supply port for an optical HDMI cable, connect it to the Opt.HDMI port. - HDMI1/HDMI2 ports support HDCP 2.2. - This projector does not have a built-in speaker.
 Connect the projector to your AV system to listen to audio from connected equipment.